srbaird/PolicyComponentsDemo/README.md

 docker run -p 8080:8080  username/application-name

 ```
-If another local port number is preferrable then sibstitute -p *nnnn*:8080 where *nnnn* is the required local port.
+If another local port number is preferrable then substitute -p *nnnn*:8080 where *nnnn* is the required local port.
 Running from the Docker image means that Datastore entities will **not** be persisted between runs.

 Alternatively the application is hosted [here](https://quick-composite-90109.appspot.com), though the response times are often very poor.
 ___